 To break passwords, John the Ripper uses the command prompt.
 As a result, it’s best suited to advanced users who are used to working with commands.
 It cracks passwords using a wordlist.
 The application is free, but the word list must be purchased separately.
 It provides you with free alternative word lists to utilize.
 Visit https://www.openwall.com/john/ to learn more about the product. for additional information and instructions on how to use it

 Cain & Abel is a game for Windows.
 It’s used to recover passwords for user accounts, recover Microsoft Access passwords, sniff networks, and more.
 Unlike John, the Ripper, Cain & Abel employs a graphical user interface.
 It is especially popular among beginners and script kids due to its ease of use.
 More information and instructions on how to use the software can be found here., visit https://www.softpedia.com/get/Security/Decrypting-Decoding/Cain-and-Abel.shtml.

 Ophcrack is a password cracker for Windows that uses rainbow tables to crack passwords.
 It is compatible with Windows, Linux, and Mac OS.
 Among other things, it provides a module for brute force attacks.
 For additional information and instructions on how to utilize the product, go to https://ophcrack.sourceforge.io/.

-- An organization can use the following methods to reduce the chances of the passwords been cracked
+- An organization can use the following methods to reduce the chances of the passwords being cracked

 - Avoid using passwords with predictable patterns such as 11552266.

 - Passwords stored in the database must always be encrypted.
-For md5 encryptions, its better to salt the password hashes before storing them.
-Salting involves adding some word to the provided password before creating the hash.
+For md5 encryptions, it’s better to salt the password hashes before storing them.
+Salting involves adding some words to the provided password before creating the hash.

 - Most registration systems have password strength indicators, organizations must adopt policies that favor high password strength numbers.